sunithalv/MyProjects/Fraud Detection/README.md

 ➢ Predictive Analytics - Build a ML model to predict the fraudulent transactions ➢ Prescriptive Analytics – Identify variable/s that are most likely to contribute to identifying the fraudulent transaction

+## CHALLENGES:
+Imbalanced dataset and hence oversampling done to overcome it.

+## MODEL BUILDING:
+Random Forest Classifier with an accuracy of 95%